 Where to from here?

-As we’ve seen in Melbourne recently, the threat of a resurgence of the virus remains ever-present, as does the uncertainty of what the future holds.
+The threat of a resurgence of the virus remains ever-present, as does the uncertainty of what the future holds.

 A hybrid model where employees can work remotely when required will provide the necessary agility if further lockdowns occur.
 A business with the flexibility to fine tune its infrastructure to the needs of its people and to events beyond its control will be at a distinct advantage.